KarlEilebrecht/patterns-kompakt-code/src/main/java/de/calamanari/pk/muhai/collider/stepByStepAndProof.md

 ![s1](../../../../../../../../doc/patterns/images/01-series-raw.svg)

+## Analysis of _S<sub>n</sub>_

 First, let’s simplify the series definition, so that the predecessor _S<sub>n-1</sub>_ only appears once:

 ![s2](../../../../../../../../doc/patterns/images/02-series-simplified.svg)

-To get a feeling for behavior of the series, we will now take a look at the first couple of elements:
+To get a feeling for the behavior of the series, we will now take a look at the first couple of elements:

 ![s3](../../../../../../../../doc/patterns/images/03-examples-raw.svg)